ci-bonfire/Sprint/readme.md

 - Composer installed on development server.
 - A Database.
 We currently use MySQL but try to keep it fairly flexible.

+## Found A Security Issue?
+I take security very seriously in Sprint and strive to create the most secure package that I can.
+If you have located what you believe to be security issues, please contact me at [lonnie@newmythmedia.com](mailto://lonnie@newmythmedia.com) with the details, instead of posting them as an issue on the repo or forums.
+That only releases the security hole to potential attackers before it's had a chance to be fixed.

 ## How To Install?

 Installation instructions can be found in the docs source here on [GitHub](https://github.com/ci-bonfire/Sprint/blob/develop/myth/_docs_src/installation.md).